raspberrypilearning/generic-python-item-in-list/en/step_1.md

-Checking whether an item is in a list is easy in Python, you can use the `in` keyword.
+Checking whether an item is in a list is easy in Python: you can use the `in` keyword like in the example here.
+If the item is in the list, the message "Found it!" will be printed.

 ```python
 search_item = "paper"